Alec Wilder: Biography

 Wilder was born in Rochester, New York, United States, to a prominent family; the Wilder Building downtown (at the "Four Corners") bears the family's name and his maternal grandfather, and namesake, was prominent banker Alexander Lafayette Chew.
 As a young boy, he traveled to New York City with his mother and stayed at the Algonquin Hotel.
 It would later be his home for the last 40 or so years of his life.
 He attended several prep schools, unhappily, as a teenager.
 Around this time, he hired a lawyer and essentially "divorced" himself from his family, gaining for himself some portion of the family fortune.

 He was largely self-taught as a composer; he studied privately with the composers Herman Inch and Edward Royce, who taught at the Eastman School of Music in the 1920s, but never registered for classes and never received his degree.
 While there, he edited a humor magazine and scored music for short films directed by James Sibley Watson.
 Wilder was eventually awarded an honorary degree in 1973.

 He was good friends with Frank Sinatra, Peggy Lee, Tony Bennett and others who helped develop the American popular music canon.
 Among the popular songs he wrote or co-wrote were "I'll Be Around" (a hit for the Mills Brothers), "While We're Young" (recorded by Peggy Lee and many others), "Blackberry Winter", "Where Do You Go?" (recorded by Sinatra) and "It's So Peaceful in the Country".
 He also wrote many songs for the cabaret artist Mabel Mercer, including one of her signature pieces, "Did You Ever Cross Over to Sneden's?".
-Wilder also occasionally wrote his own lyrics, including for his most famous song "I'll Be Around".
+Wilder occasionally wrote his own lyrics, including for his most famous song "I'll Be Around".
 Other lyricists he worked with included Loonis McGlohon, William Engvick, Johnny Mercer and Fran Landesman.